Subscribe

 Jett

 Jett has always been one of the best VALORANT agents to play ever since the game was released in 2020.
 In fact, she was once a broken agent with powerful agile abilities that had little to no disadvantage.
-Riot nerfed her multiple times over the years to bring some balance and yet, she continues to be the most reliable duelist agent.
+Riot nerfed her multiple times over the years to bring some balance, and yet she continues to be the most reliable duelist agent.

-Her unique and fast dash and updraft mechanics literally gives her a get out of jail free card and lets her be an auto rifle and sniper expert at the same time.
+Her unique and fast dash and updraft mechanics literally gives her a get-out-of-jail-free card and lets her be an auto rifle and sniper expert at the same time.
 While she can be a bit hard to master as a beginner, if you manage to learn how to time and utilize her abilities properly, Jett simply has no competition in value.

 These are the most reliable agents after Jett and Cypher, featuring high pick and win rates across most ranks and in pro play too.